 I am quite worried about going abroad.
 Does Regent's have some sort of support team that I can speak to before I make my mind up to apply?

 The Accommodation Office at Regent's will assist you in finding a place to stay.
-See below for further details.
+For more information please see their website.

 When will I get my timetable?